 Cabeau offers several different types of travel pillows in its Evolution line.
-The Evolution Cool is all about, well, keeping you cool.
+The Evolution Cool is all about, well, keeping the traveler cool.

 From its smooth, athletic wear-like cover to its breathable side vents and 360-degree support, the travel pillow is a nice option for those wanting to try a U-shaped neck pillow but afraid of getting warm mid-flight.